Top Strategies for Local Citation Management

 -

-Use tools like ClearLead Local, Moz Local, BrightLocal, or Whitespark to discover all your business citations and identify outdated or duplicate entries.
+Use tools like ClearLead Local, Moz Local, BrightLocal, or Whitespark.
+These tools help you find all your business citations.
+They also help you spot outdated or duplicate entries.

 -